tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

     [0, 10, 20, 30, 40]

-We are now in a position where we can create a naive loop for for calculating local GC-content of our DNA.
+We are now in a position where we can create a naive loop for for calculating the local GC-content of our DNA.

 .. code-block:: python